rear/rear.github.com/usage/index.md

 ## Backup integration

-Relax-and-Recover integrates with various backup solutions.
+Relax-and-Recover integrates with [many backup solutions](/#rear-backup-methods).
 Your backup software takes care of backing up all system files, Relax-and-Recover recreates the filesystems and starts the file restore.

-Currently Bacula, Bareos, SEP Sesam, HP DataProtector, CommVault Galaxy, Symantec NetBackup, EMC NetWorker (Legato), FDR/Upstream, and IBM Tivoli Storage Manager are supported.

-The following `/etc/rear/local.conf` uses a USB stick for the rescue system and Bacula for backups.
-Multiple systems can use the USB stick since the size of the rescue system is probably less than 40M.
-It relies on your Bacula infrastructure to restore all files.
+The following `/etc/rear/local.conf` uses a USB stick for the rescue system and Bareos for backups.
+It relies on your Bareos infrastructure to restore all files.

-    BACKUP=BACULA
+    BACKUP=BAREOS
     OUTPUT=USB
     OUTPUT_URL="usb:///dev/disk/by-label/REAR-000"